Trade directory · Mesa metro · Arizona

 Licensing Requirements

 Arizona Registrar of Contractors (ROC) license required.
-Class A General Contractor or Class B-2 Residential Contractor for residential work under $1M.
-Must pass business management exam and trade exam.
-4 years experience or approved education required.
-Renewal every 2 years with 14 hours continuing education.
+Class A General Contractor or Class B-2 Residential Contractor license.
+Must pass business management and trade examinations, show 4 years verifiable experience, maintain $1500 cash deposit or bond.
+Renewal every 2 years with continuing education requirements.

 §2